UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/10-what-is-scraping.md

 the information they contain.
 But before we launch into web scraping proper, we need to look a bit closer at how information is organized within an HTML document and how to build queries to access a specific subset of that information.

+## Chrome Extension vs. Scrapy with Python
+Scraper Browser extension:
+-Need less technical knowledge (python)
+-Quicker for one or two webpages

+Scrapy with Python
+-Python adept
+-More setup
+-Need to scrap multiple pages
+-Reproducibility (run script rather than redo extension steps by hand) -Download images or documents

+## Example: scraping UCSB department websites for faculty contact information

+In this lesson, we will extract contact information from UCSB department faculty pages.
+This example came from a recent real-life scenario when a couple of our colleagues, Renata and Greg, who will be teaching this section, needed to make lists of social sciences faculty for outreach reasons.
+There is no overarching list of faculty, contact information, and study area available for the university as a whole.
+This was made even more difficult by the fact that each UCSB department has webpages with wildly different formating.
+We will see examples using both the scraping chrome extension and Scrapy through python.
+There are different scenarios when one might be a better choice than the other.

 # References